rimbu-org/rimbu/docs/map/README.md

 # Map

 A Map is a collection of entries, where each entry has a key and a value.
 Each key has exactly one value, and each key is unique.
+Values do not need to be unique.

+The Map is a useful when it is useful to assign values of objects to unique entities of a certain type.
+For example, consider currencies and their values.
+Using a Map we can assign a value to each currency, e.g. euro and dollar.
+We can update their values, and we can query the value of a specific currency.
+It does not really make much sense to query using a value to get a currency, so a `BiMap` would not be useful in this case.

-Rimbu provides one unordered Map implementation, being `HashMap`, and two ordered maps, being `SortedM` and `OrderedMap`
+Rimbu provides one unordered Map implementation, being `HashMap`, and two ordered maps, being `SortedMap` and `OrderedMap`

+## HashMap

+The `HashMap` uses a `Hasher` instance to convert values and objects into numbers that can be used to effeciently organize items within the collection.
+This results in the values being 'unordered', that is, iterating over the collection will not necessarily return the values in insertion order.

+## SortedMap

+The `SortedMap` uses a `Comp` instance that can compare two elements and return a number indicating whether they are equal or which one is 'larger'.
+The `Sortedap` uses this method to keep the elements in sorted order, so that iteration will always return the elements in sorted order as well.

+## OrderedMap

+The `OrderedMap` maintains an extra `List` or the inserted keys in insertion order.
+At the cost of extra memory usage for the List, the `OrderedMap` will return entries in the insertion order when iterating over its values.

+## Exports

 The `@rimbu/core` package exports the following _abstract_ Map types: